rargotte/readme-generator/README.md

-  # HERE GOES THE TITLE
+  # HERE COMES THE TITLE

   ## Description
-  Creates a Readme file automatcally
+  Creates a readme file

   ## Table of Contents
   1. [Installation](#Installation)